zlondrej/polytyped/README.md

 ```

 `Poly` carries this information in a type level list, so you can be sure that
-it's container contains a value of one of those types.
+it contains a value of one of the listed types.

 ```hs
 import Data.Polytyped